turnkey-commerce/ginetwork/README.md

 python main.py NY
 ```

-All of the files will be in the folder csv.
+All of the files will be in the `csv` folder.